 Karate Classes In Neasden

-Karate is described as a Japanese martial art whose actual physical aspects seek the progression of defensive and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentration on the all round development of the individual.
-This is facilitated by the discipline and persistent effort required in training.
+Karate is described as a Japanese martial-art whose physical elements seek the development of protective and counter-attacking body movements.
+The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects target the over-all development of the individual.
+This is helped through the discipline and persistent effort required in training.